geropl/linear-mcp-go/memory-bank/activeContext.md

    - Add configuration file support for the server

 ## Active Decisions and Considerations

+### Tool Standardization Approach
+- **Decision**: Implement standardization in phases, focusing on shared utility functions first
+  - **Rationale**: Creating shared functions first ensures consistency across all tools
+  - **Alternatives Considered**: Updating each tool individually, creating a new set of tools
+  - **Implications**: More maintainable codebase with consistent patterns

+### Tool Description Style
+- **Decision**: Make tool descriptions concise and focused on functionality
+  - **Rationale**: Concise descriptions are easier to read and understand
+  - **Alternatives Considered**: Keeping verbose descriptions, creating separate documentation
+  - **Implications**: Improved user experience with clearer tool descriptions

+### Parameter Naming Convention
+- **Decision**: Use entity names for parameters that accept identifiers (e.g., `issue` instead of `issueId`)
+  - **Rationale**: Parameter names should reflect what they represent rather than implementation details
+  - **Alternatives Considered**: Keeping technical names like `issueId`, using different naming patterns
+  - **Implications**: More intuitive API that aligns with the flexible identifier resolution approach

+### Identifier Resolution Strategy
+- **Decision**: Extend existing resolution functions and create new ones as needed
+  - **Rationale**: Builds on existing functionality while ensuring consistency
+  - **Alternatives Considered**: Creating entirely new resolution system, handling resolution in each tool
+  - **Implications**: More flexible parameter handling with consistent behavior

+### Entity Rendering Approach
+- **Decision**: Create two types of formatting functions for each entity type
+  - **Rationale**: Distinguishes between full entity rendering and entity identifier rendering
+  - **Alternatives Considered**: Single formatting function, custom formatting in each tool, using templates
+  - **Implications**: Consistent user experience with standardized output format that is appropriate for the context

+### Full Entity vs. Identifier Rendering
+- **Decision**: Use full entity rendering for primary entities and identifier rendering for referenced entities
+  - **Rationale**: Provides comprehensive information for primary entities while keeping references concise
+  - **Alternatives Considered**: Using only full rendering or only identifier rendering for all cases
+  - **Implications**: Better readability and more intuitive output format

 ### CLI Framework Selection
 - **Decision**: Use the Cobra library for command-line handling